Why is My Ear Bleeding? A Comprehensive Guide.

 Q: Can ear bleeding be a sign of a severe condition?

 A: In some cases, bleeding within the ear canal can indicate a serious condition such as cancer or a severe infection.
-However, it’s also often due to less serious causes, like minor trauma or an ear infection.
+However, it’s also often because of less serious causes, like minor trauma or an ear infection.

 Q: What should I do if my ear starts bleeding?